 - promoting respect for others

-Reminder- Coaches are not promised a spot to coach in any of our leagues, sports or events.
+Reminder- WJYAA makes no promises to a coach of our leagues, sports or events of a coaching spot.
 All final coach decisions rest with the recommendation of commissioner and the final approval of the WJYAA Board.
 For every sport, every season a coach is required to complete a volunteer application and turn it in as requested on the form in a timely manner.
 All WJYAA volunteers interacting with youth are required to go through training, sport educational courses and pass a background check.

 Coaches that are not eligible to coach typically receive written notice.
 WJYAA reserves the right not to ask a coach back just cause.
 However if you think you may not be allowed to coach or are one that would not be asked and have never received written notification please check with the president or vice president (located on the board member page) or your invited to attend a monthly board meeting.